9brada6/tabs-with-posts/development.md

 - Add dashicons
 - Remove all XML tags and all fill="none" tags.
 - Reorder Google icons, all icons first after content, and then after type.
+- Change all "Dots" to "Typing".
+- Align all comment icons.
+- Add a way to invert category icons?
+- Finish Rating Icons
+- Add no comment icons

 - Add another icons from these Packages: IconMonstr, Founsation